microeinhundert/radonis/packages/radonis/README.md

 console.log(manifest) // => `{ props: {}, globals: {}, flashMessages: {}, locale: 'en', messages: {}, routes: {}, route: {} }`
 ```

-> Note that the manifest differs between server-side rendering and client-side hydration, therefore don't use this hook inside of components you plan to hydrate on the client.
+> **Note**: The manifest differs between server-side rendering and client-side hydration, therefore don't use this hook inside of components you plan to hydrate on the client.
 However, if your specific use case requires having the same manifest on both the client and the server, set `client.limitManifest` to `false` in the Radonis config.

 ### useGlobals (Server and client)